raidenkkj/raidenTweaks/README.md

 * Download the module.

-* Go to your Magisk, enter the module menu and click in
+* Go to your Magisk, enter the module menu and click in "install from storage"

-"install from storage".

 * Go to the folder where the module was downloaded, select it and wait for the process.